rage/programming-23/data/part-1/3-more-about-variables.md

 ## Floating point numbers

-`FLoating point number` or _float_ is a term you will come across often in programming.
+`Floating point number` or _float_ is a term you will come across often in programming.
 It refers to numbers with a decimal point.
 They can be used much in the same way as integer values.

 This program calculates the mean of three floating point numbers: